kzima/react-static/README.md

 # React Static Generator

 Static file generator that can be plugged into any react project.
-A lightweight solution for single page apps like blogs, landing pages or mobile apps rendered in react-native webview.
+A lightweight solution for single page apps like blogs, landing pages or mobile web apps.
-It prerenders the content to be SEO friendly and to load faster for the user.

 React Static Generator is great for small projects with 1-10 pages.
 For larger apps like e-commerce I would still recommend to use Universal Rendering.

 This project is heavily inspired by [React Snapshot](https://github.com/geelen/react-snapshot) and [Webpack Static Site Generator Plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin).

+# Benefits

+- static content is SEO friendly
+- better User Experience
+- no need for Express server
+- can be hosted on CDN like netlify or surge

 # How it works?